 As an aside, Ryan throws off his US pursuers by having them wait for his train from Vienna in the town of Semmering, rather than his true destination.

 We enjoyed the aircraft landing at Semmering’s alleged airport.
-This small town does have a rail connection to Vienna, but you’d struggle to find enough flat land to build a runway given Semmering’s location in the mountains.
+This small town does have a rail connection to Vienna, but you’d struggle to find enough flat land to build a decent runway given Semmering’s location in the mountains.